zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-typescript-overview.md

 <!--TODO:  Determine where gitHub generates the samples from.  they do not appear to be in https://github.com/Azure/portaldocs/tree/dev/portal-sdk/samples -->

-  gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V2/Blades/Template/SimpleTemplateBlade.ts", "section": "docs#HelloWorld"}
+  {"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V2/Blades/Template/SimpleTemplateBlade.ts", "section": "docs#HelloWorld"}

 A relative path to an html file that contains the template can also be provided.
 In the following code, if the blade is in a file called `MyBlade.ts`, then a file named `MyBlade.html` can be added in the same directory; then, send  `./MyBladeName.html` to the htmlTemplate property of the decorator.

-  gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V2/Blades/Template/SimpleTemplateBlade.ts", "section": "docs#DecoratorReference"}
+  {"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V2/Blades/Template/SimpleTemplateBlade.ts", "section": "docs#DecoratorReference"}

 In addition, the TypeScript programming model requires a context property to be present in the  blade class.
 For more information about the context property, see [the context property](#the-context-property).
 The context property is populated by the framework by default and contains APIs that can be called to interact with the shell.
 The following code describes the context property.

-  gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V2/Blades/Template/SimpleTemplateBlade.ts", "section": "docs#Context"}
+  {"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V2/Blades/Template/SimpleTemplateBlade.ts", "section": "docs#Context"}

 For more information about building single page applications, and how to develop blades and parts for the Portal using **TypeScript** decorators, see the video located at  [https://aka.ms/portalfx/typescriptdecorators](https://aka.ms/portalfx/typescriptdecorators).